-I long to talk with your people, said Ios.
+You must help me, Gernubai.
+I must talk with your people..
 I know the Paulian ways.
 I know them better than the Men of the Domain.

 Our ways are not what they were, said Gernubai.
 We lost too much when the sea took the vanguard of the army.